 Basics

 The logical place for an olive oil education to start is with tasting.
-All the reading in the world isn’t going to mean a thing unless you can connect it to the sensory experience — the aroma and taste of olive oil.
+All the reading in the world doesn’t mean anything unless you can connect it to the sensory experience — the aroma and taste of olive oil.

-Professional olive oil tasters sip the oil straight from little blue glasses that look like votive candle-holders from your favorite café.
-Although ultimately we must remember that olive oil is an ingredient in food, tasting it straight does have the advantage of giving you a completely undisguised taste of the oil.
+Professional olive oil tasters sip the oil straight from little blue glasses that look like votive candle holders from your favorite café.
+Although ultimately, we must remember that olive oil is an ingredient in food, tasting it straight does have the advantage of giving you an utterly undisguised taste of the oil.

 Don’t be scared.
 A little sip of olive oil won’t hurt you — it’s actually very nice once you get used to the idea — and it will help you learn to recognize characteristics without the complication of other flavors.

 The aromas of olive oil are a critical part of its flavor.
-The best way to appreciate them is to pour a little bit of olive oil (a tablespoon or two) into a small wineglass (or an official olive oil tasting glass if you have one).
+The best way to appreciate them is to pour some olive oil (a tablespoon or two) into a small wineglass (or an official olive oil-tasting glass if you have one).

-You may notice the smell of fresh-cut grass, cinnamon, tropical fruits or other aromas of ripe or green olive fruit.
-This is a good time to point out that the word “fruity” in olive oil can refer to vegetable notes, i.e. green olive fruit, as well as to ripe fruit notes.
+You may notice the smell of fresh-cut grass, cinnamon, tropical fruits, or other ripe or green olive fruit aromas.
+This is a good time to point out that “fruity” in olive oil refers to vegetable notes, i.e., green and ripe fruit notes.
 So think of artichokes, grass and herbs as “fruit” when you taste olive oils!

-Now take a sip of the oil.
-Don’t be too wimpy about it; if you don’t get a decent amount you won’t appreciate all the qualities of the oil because it is only getting on the tip of your tongue.
+Now, take a sip of the oil.
+Don’t be too wimpy about it; if you don’t get a decent amount, you won’t appreciate all the qualities of the oil because it only gets on the tip of your tongue.
 You ideally want to get the impressions of the entire mouth and tongue.

 Suck air through the oil to coax more aromas out of it, and then — this is important — close your mouth and breathe out through your nose.
-This “retronasal” perception will give you a whole bunch of other flavor notes.
+This “retronasal” perception will give you many other flavor notes.
 Retronasal perception is possible because your mouth connects to your nose in the back.
-Now swallow some or all of the oil.
+Now, swallow some or all of the oil.

 The third of the three positive attributes of olive oil, in addition to fruity and pungent, is bitter.
 Bitterness, like pungency, is also an acquired taste.
 As anyone who has ever tasted an olive right off the tree can attest, bitter is a prominent taste in fresh olives.

-Curing olives for the table, in fact, has to start with a debittering process.
+Curing olives for the table has to start with a debittering process.
 Since olive oil is made from uncured olives, varying degrees of bitterness can be found; oil made from riper fruit will have little to no bitterness, oil made from greener fruit can be distinctly bitter.

 American taste horizons are broadening; we are exploring bitterness with foods like dark chocolate, bitter salad greens and now, robust olive oils.

-The fruity characteristics you may notice in the mouth include nutty, buttery and other ripe flavors and a fuller spectrum of green fruity notes.
-Another characteristic that is most pronounced in this retronasal perception, is rancidity — we will explore that when we look at the common defects of olive oil in another article.
-The traditional palate cleanser between olive oils is water, plain or sparkling, and slices of Granny Smith apple.
+You may notice fruity characteristics in the mouth, including nutty, buttery, other ripe flavors, and a fuller spectrum of green, fruity notes.
+Another characteristic most pronounced in this retronasal perception is rancidity.
+We will explore that in another article when we look at the common defects of olive oil.
+The traditional palate cleanser between olive oils is water, plain or sparkling, and Granny Smith apple slices.

-Once you have tasted an olive oil plain, the next step is to taste it in combination with food.
-This is where olive oil comes to life, as one of the flavors in a dish.
+Once you have tasted an olive oil plain, the next step is to taste it with food.
+This is where olive oil comes to life as one of the flavors in a dish.

-Wine presents a good analogy: a wine that is great with food might not be appropriate as an aperitif.
-Olive oil is the same: sometimes an olive oil that seems over-the-top pungent and bitter by itself or with bread, is perfection itself when used to top a hearty bean soup.
+Wine presents a good analogy: a great wine with food might not be appropriate as an aperitif.
+Olive oil is the same: sometimes, an olive oil that seems over-the-top pungent and bitter by itself or with bread is perfection when used to top a hearty bean soup.

-Pairing olive oils and foods is an entire discussion of its own, but for a great learning experience, try three different olive oils — one delicate, one medium, one robust — with a variety of items.
-Good choices are warm boiled potatoes, fresh mozzarella, ripe tomatoes, bread, warm cooked white beans, salad greens, seasonal cooked vegetables, grilled steak, poached or grilled chicken; pretty much whatever is for dinner.
-Cook things simply, without a lot of added seasonings, but be sure you have some sea salt on hand.
+Pairing olive oils and foods is an entire discussion, but for a great learning experience, try three different olive oils — one delicate, one medium, and one robust — with various items.
+Good choices are warm boiled potatoes, fresh mozzarella, ripe tomatoes, bread, warm cooked white beans, salad greens, seasonal cooked vegetables, grilled steak, poached or grilled chicken, and whatever is for dinner.
+Cook things simply, without adding seasonings, but be sure you have some sea salt on hand.

-This is a fun thing to do with a group of friends: you can taste together and compare impressions.
-Add a couple of wines — a red and a white — to complete the pairings, and you have yourself a dinner party.
+This is fun to do with a group of friends: you can taste together and compare impressions.
+Add red and white wines to complete the pairings, and you have a dinner party.

 More articles on: bitterness, extra virgin olive oil, olive oil tasting